 'a sensitive and pleasingly understated delivery, all the better that the songs might speak for themselves' Acoustic Magazine

-The Album Project are back with another stunning gig but this time it's a double header - two albums by two different bands for the price of one: Deja Vu by Crosby, Stills, Nash & Young and Hotel California by The Eagles (the latter being rated 37 in Rolling Stone's list of the greatest albums of all time).
+The Album Project are back with another stunning gig but this time it's all about The Eagles - the whole of the exceptional Hotel California album (rated 37 in Rolling Stone's list of the greatest albums of all time) together with other songs from that superb band.

 After their previous ventures with The Who, Pink Floyd and Fleetwood Mac, we can assure you of exceptional musicianship and in all probability yet another sell out.